gsbdarc/rf_bootcamp_2024/docs/day4/7_job_arrays.md

 ```

 Replace `<array_job_id>` with your job array ID.
 This command will ensure that all job array tasks have finished with OK status and then run the shell script to combine the results.

+## Why Use `srun`?
+`srun` respects job dependencies and ensures that the script runs only after the specified conditions are met, which might not be as straightforward if the script is executed directly.

+When you use `srun --dependency=afterok:<jobid> ./combine_array_results.sh`, Slurm will:

+- Wait for the array job to complete successfully.
+- Allocate resources for the new job.
+- Execute `combine_array_results.sh` on a compute yen-slurm node.